Five Questions About Heat Maps and Email

 Track Your Email Performance

 At Email on Acid, we help you test and track your emails.
-With our All Access plan, you can use our advanced analytics tool to look beyond just the open rates; find which links are getting the most clicks and analyze how many people are reading, skimming, or deleting your email.
+With our Premium plan, you can use our advanced analytics tool to look beyond just the open rates; find which links are getting the most clicks and analyze how many people are reading, skimming, or deleting your email.
 We also analyze the different platforms and devices your subscribers are using, so you can craft the perfect email for your audience.

 Author: Melanie Graham